中文 | English

 A statement from the official-sounding American College of Pediatricians (ACPeds) refuted the legitimacy of transgender identities and declared that letting transgender children transition was child abuse.

-However, unlike the American Academy of Pediatrics, which has a membership of over 64,000 pediatricians, the ACPeds is not an official medical institution, and is instead a small fringe group of about 60-200 people that was established with the explicit goal of pursuing an anti-LGBT agenda.
+However, unlike the American Academy of Pediatrics, which has a membership of over 64,000 pediatricians, the ACPeds is not an official medical institution.
+It is a small fringe group of about 60-200 people that was established with the explicit goal of pursuing an anti-LGBT agenda.

 You can read a point-by-point debunking of their points in this article.
 Snopes also debunked their claims, along with a presentation from the actual American Academy of Pediatricians supporting an affirming approach to gender non-conforming children.
 They advise that parents provide their child with an accepting, supportive environment that will best let them thrive as they are, regardless of whether or not they turn out to be transgender.